Endocarditis

 A person with septicaemia may have the following symptoms:

 If a person is suspected of having septicaemia, they should be seen by a doctor urgently.
 The best advice is to call an ambulance.
-They will need to be given intravenous antibiotics to control the
+They will need to be given intravenous antibiotics to control the infection.

-TO FIND OUT MORE. http://www.saferinjecting.net/health-endocarditis.htm
+TO FIND OUT MORE:http://www.saferinjecting.net/health-endocarditis.htm